Why it's now cheaper than ever to fly across the Atlantic

 In some cases, flying into smaller airports may mean extra travel time to your final destination.

-For New York you may land at Newburgh Stewart in Orange County, for San Francisco you might end up across the Bay in Oakland.
-Hamilton, mentioned earlier, is around an hour south of Toronto.
+For San Francisco you might end up across the Bay in Oakland, while Hamilton, mentioned earlier, is around an hour south of Toronto.

 Another tip is to book as early as you can.
 Look out for special offers and be flexible with your travel dates as airlines usually adjust prices based on demand.